Spark4444/BankApp/README.md

-# Bank
-Just a bank app
+This is just a simple bank app